tarantool/tarantool-internals/source/replication.rst

 We allocate new replica and assign an applier to it.

 Note that replica state is driven by ``replica_on_applier_state_f`` trigger.
-We won't be juming into it right now but the important thing is that this trigger sends ``fiber_cond_signal(&replicaset.applier.cond)`` to the main replicaset instance.
+We won't be jumping into it right now but the important thing is that this trigger sends ``fiber_cond_signal(&replicaset.applier.cond)`` to the main replicaset instance.

-Now back to the caller, ie ``applier_sync_state``.
-The replica instances are created we continue walking over appliers
+Now back to the caller, which is the ``applier_sync_state``.
+The replica instances are created and we continue walking over appliers:

 .. code-block:: c